Safeguarding & Mental Health

 Elefriends is a supportive online community where you can be yourself.
 We all know what it’s like to struggle sometimes, but now there’s a safe place to listen

-Live a happier, healthier life with just a few minutes of meditation a day on the Headspace app.
+Headspace supports young people to live a happier, healthier life with just a few minutes of meditation a day using their Headspace app.

 Beat is the UK’s leading charity supporting anyone affected by eating disorders, anorexia, bulimia, EDNOS or any other difficulties with food, weight and shape.